St. Louis trial lawyers protecting our community in Missouri and Illinois defective product cases...

 Stay informed: The Consumer Products Safety Commission lists recalls and product safety updates.

 At Bollwerk & Tatlow we care about our community.
-Attorneys Jill S. Bollwerk, Phil Tatlow, and Jeffrey Herman are tough but compassionate and proud to protect and assist injury victims.
+Attorneys Jill S. Bollwerk, Phil Tatlow, Lucas Cusack, and Thomas Mihalczo are tough but compassionate and proud to protect and assist injury victims.

 The trial lawyers at Bollwerk and Tatlow are sensitive to the needs of our growing immigrant communities and will make you feel at home.
 If English is your second language, we will take to time to ensure that you clearly understand every letter and document related to your case.